-Finally the Instrumental section is just two chords.
+Finally, the instrumental section has just two chords.

 | F | Bbadd9 | F | Fsus2 |

-Take the Intermediate Guitar Course to get the TAB and full explanation of what’s happening in the video lesson.
+Take the intermediate guitar course and get the TAB and full explanation of what’s happening in the video lesson.

 Playing in an open tuning

-The extensions created in ‘The Scientist’ are mainly achieved by utilising the two top open strings, now tuned to to C and F.
+The extensions created in ‘The Scientist’ are mainly achieved by utilizing the two top open strings, now tuned to C and F.

-John Martyn, Nick Drake, Joni Mitchel and Ani Difranco have all created signature sounds with their tunings, sometimes ending up with one tuning per song!
+Many artists have based their arrangements, and sometimes entire sets, upon open tunings.
+John Martyn, Nick Drake, Joni Mitchel, and Ani Difranco have all created signature sounds with their tunings, sometimes ending up with one tuning per song!